segabl/gdd2017-homeless/readme.txt

 Movement is handled by clicking on a spot in the world where the player wants to go.
 A karma system keeps track of the players actions and makes the world respond accordingly.
 The game's goal is to let the player shape their own story.
-They can try to survive as long as possible, or become criminal, or drink theirselves to death and so on.
+They can try to survive as long as possible, or become criminal, or drink yourself to death and so on.

 2)
 Sebastian Gabl         01130970